LSSTC-DSFP/Session-19/README.md

 * 10:30 AM - 12:00 PM o Problem: Convolutional Neural Networks J. Wu
 * 12:00 PM - ??:??
 PM o BREAK

-## Day 4 — Graph Neural Networks and Statistical Learning
+## Day 4 — Graph Neural Networks and Reinforcement Learning

 "It seems you feel our work is not of benefit to the public."